cabal-club/cable/wire.md

 4. If `Q.timestamp == P.timestamp` and `hash(Q) > hash(P)`, then `Q > P`.
 Otherwise, continue.

 5. `P > Q`.

+At a high level, the highest priority for sorting is the existance of a chain of links between two posts such that one post must have happened before the other.
+Failing that, timestamp is used to determine order.
+Finally, failing that, the hexadecimal encoding of the post hashes are compared.

 ### 5.2 Requests & Responses
 Requests and responses are the two types of messages in the Cable Wire